PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google Vertex AI

-`prefect_gcp` allows you to interact with Google Vertex AI with Prefect flows.
+`prefect_gcp` can enable you to execute your Prefect flows remotely, on-demand using Google Vertex AI too!

 Be sure to additionally [install](#installation) the AI Platform extra!

 Setting up a Vertex AI job is extremely similar to setting up a Cloud Run Job, but replace `CloudRunJob` with the following snippet.